albertllousas/monads-explained/readme.md

 Is a functional programming paradigm where programs are made composing functions.

-Functional Programming is based in [λ-calculus](https://en.wikipedia.org/wiki/Lambda_calculus) (compose and transform) instead of Imperative Programming, which is based in [Von Neumann](https://www2.seas.gwu.edu/~rhyspj/spring11cs3221/lab6/lab61.html#:~:text=Such%20languages%20are%20called%20von,be%20calculated%20by%20the%20CPU.) (mutate state).
+Functional Programming is based on [λ-calculus](https://en.wikipedia.org/wiki/Lambda_calculus) (compose and transform) instead of Imperative Programming, which is based in [Von Neumann](https://www2.seas.gwu.edu/~rhyspj/spring11cs3221/lab6/lab61.html#:~:text=Such%20languages%20are%20called%20von,be%20calculated%20by%20the%20CPU.) (mutate state).

 Related concepts: